JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 This introduction primary focuses on the Julia packages that I (Takafumi Arakaki **`@tkf`**) have developed.
 As a result, it currently focuses on thread-based parallelism.
-There is simple distributed computing support and preliminary GPU support with [FoldsCUDA.jl](https://github.com/JuliaFolds/FoldsCUDA.jl).
+There is a simple distributed computing support and a preliminary GPU support with [FoldsCUDA.jl](https://github.com/JuliaFolds/FoldsCUDA.jl).
 See also
 [other parallel-computation libraries in Julia](../../explanation/libraries/).